MarcusMLarsson/Azure-Data-Engineer-Associate/PluralSightNotes/StorageSolutions/NoSQL.md

 Finally, you can use the LINQ (.NET SDK) syntax.
 To do so, you need to install the correct version of .NET Framework SDK (using Microsoft.Azure.Cosmos.Table).
 </pre>

-<p> The first step is to go ahead and create an Azure Cosmos DB Table API instance.
-Choose Azure Table API.
-Now we can migrate our data into Azure Cosmos DB (Table API).
-There are two tools to migrate the data (Cosmos DB Data Migration Tool, AzCopy) </p>

 <b> Working with Azure Cosmos DB - Gremlin (graph) API. </b>

 <p> What are the graph data model components and what are uses cases in the real world?
 Azure Cosmos DB Gremlin API can be used as a graph data base.
 What is a graph data model.
 Real world data is naturally connected.
 Traditional data modelling focuses on entities not relationships.
 For many applications, there's need to model both entities and relationships.
 A graph database persists relationships in the storage layer.
 This leads to highley efficient graph retrieval operations.
 Graph data models are included within the NoSQL or non-relational category, sinnce there is no dependency on a schema or constrained data model. </p>